Review: Power Plays

 About Bill Bunn

-Bill’s excited because his second YA novel, Kill Shot, is now available everywhere!
+Bill’s excited because his first adult novel, Ghost in Theory, is now available everywhere!
 Bill Bunn is the author of several books, essays, and articles.
 He is currently writing two pages a day to generate the rough draft of his next novel.
 Bill Bunn lives in Calgary, Alberta, Canada.
 Bill teaches English at Mount Royal University. https://www.facebook.com/billbunnauthor

 This entry was posted in Uncategorized.
 Bookmark the permalink.